etiennecallies/confessio/README.md

 ---

 # Legacy documentation of  [Django Pixel Bootstrap 5](https://appseed.us/product/pixel-bootstrap/django/)

+This part is to be removed once the project has been entirely freed from Django Pixel module.

 Open-source **Django** project crafted on top of **[Pixel Bootstrap 5](https://appseed.us/product/pixel-bootstrap/django/)**, an open-source design from `Themesberg`.
 The product is designed to deliver the best possible user experience with highly customizable feature-rich pages.